-The regime that followed on victory has in many ways failed to realize the aspirations incarnated in the war.
-But this frequently occurs in the story of human events.
-Original intentions and first impulses are always higher than subsequent realities.
-Nevertheless, as the new political order emerged, the Catholics were in their great majority solidly behind the new regime.
-The intolerant and anti-religious policies of the Republic had not made any other attitude possible.
-However, in the first post-war fervour the Army and the Falange showed hostility and distrust towards those Catholics who had accepted the republican regime.
-This explains how, at the start, no ministerial posts were held by Catholics belonging to those organizations which had provided personnel for the C.E.D.A., or to the other political organizations which had actively collaborated with the Republic.
-The active Catholics who figure in the government are there either as Falangists, like Pedro Gamero del Castillo, a member of the A.C.N.P.; or as Carlists, like Count Rodezno and Esteban Bilbao.
-Among others, in charge of the Ministry of Finance we find José Larraz of the paper El Debate which had been suppressed under the Republic; and, at the Ministry of National Education, José Ibáñez Martín, of the A.C.N.P.
-From the first moment in which the new State begins to take shape, however, many active Catholics of every tendency, especially from the A.C.N.P., are to be found on the lower levels of the Administration: as Subsecretaries, Directors General, Civil Governors, Mayors, etc. Already in 1939 one could list Enrique Calabria (Subsecretary of Finance), Máximo Cuervo (Director General of Prisons), Giménez Arnau (Director General of the Press), Mariano Puigdollers (Director General of Ecclesiastical Affairs), etc.
+Among others, in charge of the Ministry of Finance we find José Larraz of the paper El Debate, which had been suppressed under the Republic; and, at the Ministry of National Education, José Ibáñez Martin of the A.C.N.P.
+From the first moment in which the new state begins to take shape, however, many active Catholics of every tendency, especially from the A.C.N.P., are to be found on the lower levels of the Administration: as Subsecretaries, Directors General, Civil Governors, Mayors, etc. Already in 1939 one could list Enrique Calabria (Subsecretary of Finance), Máximo Cuervo (Director General of Prisons), Giménez Arnau (Director General of the Press), Mariano Puigdollers (Director General of Ecclesiastical Affairs), and so on.

-The years subsequent to 1939 are marked, on the one hand, by a certain opposition to the regime on the part of Catholics belonging to the Carlist movement, and of some liberal monarchical groups, each discontent not to see the State evolve politically towards its respective position.
+The years subsequent to 1939 are marked, on the one hand, by a certain opposition to the regime on the part of Catholics belonging to the Carlist movement, and of some liberal monarchical groups, each discontent not to see the state evolve politically toward its respective position.
 On the other hand, the changes in the international situation in 1945 induced General Franco to seek a broader basis for his government by including Catholics who had collaborated with the Republic.
-Moreover, the hostility of the Army leaders and of the Falange in their regard, and in regard to the organizations with which they were connected, had greatly diminished by 1945.
+Moreover, the hostility of the army leaders and of the Falange in their regard, and in regard to the organizations with which they were connected, had greatly diminished by 1945.

 No better measure could have been chosen, to procure this broader collaboration in the government, than the nomination as Minister of Foreign Affairs of Alberto Martín Artajo, at that time President of the Acción Católica of Spain.
-Men formed in the A.C.N.P. who, as we have seen, were already working in the Ministry of National Education and in other Ministries, now saw new posts open to them in Embassies and other branches of the government.
-These included such prominent Catholic personalities as Fernández Ladreda (Ministry of Public Works), Ortiz

-Muñoz (Subsecretary of Popular Education), Tomás Cerro and Pedro Rocamora in the General Directions of Propaganda and the Press, etc.
+Men formed in the A.C.N.P. who, as we have seen, were already working it the Ministry of National Education and in other ministries, now saw new posts open to them in embassies and other branches of the government These included such prominent Catholic personalities as Fernández Ladreda (Ministry of Public Works), Ortiz Muñoz (Subsecretary of Popular Education), Tomás Cerro and Pedro Rocamora in the General Directions of Propaganda and the Press, etc.

-It was in this atmosphere of close collaboration of the Christian Democrats with the regime that the Congress of Pax Romana, the international organization of Catholic graduates and undergraduates, was held in Spain, in May and June of 1946.
-The President of this Congress, Joaquín Ruiz Jiménez, in that moment embarked on an impressive political career: President of the Cultura Hispánica Institute that same year; Spanish Ambassador to the Holy See in 1948; and Minister of National Education in 1951.
+It was in this atmosphere of close collaboration of the Christian Democrats with the regime that the Congress of Pax Romana, the international organization of Catholic graduates and undergraduates, was held in Spain in May and June of 1946.
+The president of this congress, Joaquín Ruiz Jiménez, in that moment embarked on an impressive political career: President of the Cultura Hispánica Institute that same year; Spanish Ambassador to the Holy See in 1948; and Minister of National Education in 1951.

-In February 1956 the agitation of liberals and monarchists with university connections, the dissatisfaction of the Falange and the reaction of the Army leaders, precipitated a governmental crisis.
-One result of this crisis was the dismissal of Ruiz Jiménez who was then considered to be leaning too closely to the Left and to the Catholic Progressivists.
+In February, 1956, the agitation of liberals and monarchists with university connections, the dissatisfaction of the Falange and the reaction of the army leaders, precipitated a governmental crisis.
+One result of this crisis was the dismissal of Ruiz Jiménez who was then considered to be leaning too closely to the left and to the Catholic progressivists.
 Just a year later another ministerial crisis was to take place, this time resulting in the dismissal of Alberto Martín Artajo.